JoelRobbinsAI/JoelRobbinsAI/README.md

 I build functional AI agents using Python and sophisticated prompt architectures.
 My work focuses on conversation design: creating agents that track context, maintain consistent personas, and handle complex workflows naturally.

-My 20+ years in Chinese medicine—acupuncture, nutrition, and patient care—taught me to read human dynamics and design for nuanced interaction.
-Combined with training in AI Agent Development, Prompt Engineering, and Responsible Generative AI, I create agents that work in the real world: content assistants, health coaches, workflow automation, and specialized tools.
+My 20+ years in Chinese medicine and health education taught gave me a deep understanding of human dynamics and an appreciation for nuanced interaction.
+Combined with training in AI Agent Development, Python, Prompt Engineering and AI ethics, I create agents that work in the real world: content assistants, health coaches, workflow automation, and specialized tools.

 [Education & Credentials](Certifications.md)